 Is A Home On The Sea Of Cortez For You?

-San Carlos is still within an easy drive of the United States, and offers more amenities to the expat or part-time resident.
+San Carlos is within an easy drive of the United States, and offers more amenities to the expat or part-time resident.
 It’s also a better base of exploration, from which you can discover more of interior Mexico.

 Mazatlán is best for full-time or long-term living, offering the chance to combine colonial city living with a beachside lifestyle.